hnrymrtnz/billboardbirthday/README.md

 </h2>

 <p>
   Using a combination of Apache Maven and Jsoup, I was able to connect to the Billboard website and extract data from their HTML page.
-It took quite a bit of work and time finding where specific elements were, but once those were located, the rest was basic Java programming that I already knew from previous classes.
+It took quite a bit of work and time finding where specific elements were, but once those were located, the rest was basic Java programming that I already knew.

   At the start of the program, the user is asked to input a year, a month, and a day, each needing their own exception handling (No digits larger than 9999 or smaller than 1000 for the year for example).
 With these inputs, I was able to generate the link to a specific day on the Billboard 200 chart simply by creating a string with the initial link and inputs combined.